Table of Contents

 Sentence Completion

-Researchers use sentence completion to understand what kind of ideas the respondent has.
+Researchers use sentence completion to understand the respondent's ideas.
 This tool involves giving an incomplete sentence and seeing how the interviewee finishes it.

 Role-Playing

-Respondents are presented with an imaginary situation and asked how they would act or react if it was real.
+Respondents are presented with an imaginary situation and asked how they would act or react if it were real.

 In-Person Surveys